 Once you’ve reviewed the product strategy, decide what to do.
 There are four main choices you have:

 - No change: Leave the strategy as it is.
-The product strategy is still valid; the product is performing well; there are no new trends, no significant competitor and company changes that you need to respond to.
+The product strategy is still valid; the product is performing well; there are new trends, no significant competitor and company changes that you need to respond to.